What are the Penalties for a Felony Crime in California?

 - Lower term

 The lower term carries the least severe sentence, while the upper term is the most severe punishment.
-To determine which sentence to impose on you, a judge will consider any aggravating and mitigating factors.
-If the aggravating factors exceed the mitigating factors, you will face sentencing according to the upper term.
-Conversely, if the mitigating factors carry more weight than the aggravating factors, you will be sentenced to the lower term.
 If there are no aggravating or mitigating factors, or they are equally balanced, the judge will order the middle term sentence.

 Types of Felonies Law Offices of Jason L. Johnson & Associates Can Help With